 This immediately proves how the trilinear polar of any point on the circumcircle passes through the symmedian point.

-Suppose you have a degree-n smooth algebraic curve \(\mathcal{K}\) and a "sufficiently general" point P in the complex projective plane.
+Suppose you have a degree-n smooth algebraic curve \(\mathcal{K}\) and a sufficiently general point P in the complex projective plane.
 We will prove the following theorem in a very overkill way.

-Thm.
-There are generally (n)*(n-1) tangents to the curve which can be drawn through P.
+Theorem: There are generally (n)*(n-1) tangents to the curve which can be drawn through P.

 The standard proof .